-The latest and greatest games are demanding on both your pocket and your system.
-As specifications rise, it is difficult for gamers on a budget to keep up-to-date.
+The latest and greatest games are demanding on both your wallet and your system.
+As specifications rise, it is difficult for gamers on a budget to keep up to date.

 However, budget gaming GPUs don’t force you into a low-resolution, blurry-pixel past.
 Far from it, in fact.
 A budget graphics card is no longer a barrier to enjoying some of the best games on offer.

 The Best Budget Graphics Cards